DPDK/dpdk/doc/guides/sample_app_ug/keep_alive.rst

 The following sections provide some explanation of the code aspects that are specific to the Keep Alive sample application.

-The heartbeat functionality is initialized with a struct rte_heartbeat and the callback function to invoke in the case of a timeout.
+The keepalive functionality is initialized with a struct rte_keepalive and the callback function to invoke in the case of a timeout.

 .. code-block:: c

     rte_global_keepalive_info = rte_keepalive_create(&dead_core, NULL);
-    if (rte_global_hbeat_info == NULL)
+    if (rte_global_keepalive_info == NULL)
         rte_exit(EXIT_FAILURE, "keepalive_create() failed");

-The function that issues the pings hbeat_dispatch_pings() is configured to run every check_period milliseconds.
+The function that issues the pings keepalive_dispatch_pings() is configured to run every check_period milliseconds.

 .. code-block:: c